Educational institutions are Gurukuls, not Shishyakuls!

 Yes, one comes across "bad apples" in the community of teachers and professors as well.
 And there are feedback mechanisms to spot them, and if necessary, remove them.
 These mechanisms need to stay active.

 Teachers and Professors are in control.
 They govern.
+They decide the admission criteria.
 They teach.
+They decide when you're ready to graduate.

 Students study.
 If they are wise enough to know what's in their best interests.